sih3rron/greedybandits/README.md

 ### OK, so what are we actually doing?

-In this instance we would we looking to do the following:
+In this instance we would be looking to do the following:

 1. Portion off a small subset of our audience (_whatever that audience may look like_) to experiment on.
 2. We divide that into our variations/treatments as we would do with any other experiment.